udoprog/udoprog.github.io/_posts/2018-02-19-porting-rust-to-wasm.md

 [portability concern]: https://udoprog.github.io/rust/2017-11-05/portability-concerns-with-path.html

-In essence: paths are not portable because not all platforms have serialization defined for it!
+In `rustc-serialize`, paths are not portable because not all platforms have serializers defined for them!

-Serialization being missing for a specific platform wouldn't be a big deal if platform-specific bits were better tucked away.
+`impl`s being missing for a specific platform wouldn't be a big deal if platform-specific bits were better tucked away.
 As it stands here, we end up with an incomplete `impl Decodable` which is a compiler error.

 If the entire `impl` block was conditional it would simply be overlooked as another missing